Beginner Friendly Guide

 Not because you are lazy — but because every time you search for advice, the information is overwhelming.
 One video says start on Shopee, another says build your own website.
 One claims you can start with Rp 100,000, another says you need millions.
 You end up confused, and the plan to sell online stays a plan.

 This guide is different.
-You will follow one clear path — from zero to your first sale — without needing to watch 47 contradictory YouTube videos.
-Every step is tailored for Indonesia: local platforms, local payments, local shipping.
+One clear path — from zero to your first sale — with every step tailored for Indonesia: local platforms, local payments, local shipping.

 What Is an Online Business?